HabitatFramework/UserGuide/interface/interface.rst

 HLU GIS Tool Window
 ===================

-Once the HLU GIS Tool has been configured, the tool will start the associated GIS, then the main window will appear as shown in :num:`figure #figure1`.
+Once the HLU GIS Tool has been configured, the tool will start the associated GIS, then the main window will appear as shown in :ref:`figure1`.

 .. _figure1: